Atom345/Ocean-PHP-Wrapper/README.md

 Ocean API is a next gen API platform for smart yet basic applications.
 Our API is hand crafted for Discord bots, websites, and data storage.

 # License 📜
-OCean PHP Wrapper is distributed under the GNU General Public License v3.0 License.
+Ocean PHP Wrapper is distributed under the GNU General Public License v3.0 License.
 See `LICENSE` for more information.